 Monthly Fishing Forecast

-There are lots of options this month; tarpon, snook and more.
-You’ll want to fish early in the day in shallow water due to heat.
+April is one of my favorite months.
+There should be good action in Sarasota Bay on both shallow and deep grass flats, in the coastal gulf for mackerel, albies, cobia and tripletail and with tarpon by the end of the month.
+I like early season tarpon, since they are usually aggressive, but there should be lots of other options, too.
 Our natural resources are under constant pressure from red tides fueled by industrial, agricultural and residential runoff, toxic spills and discharges, freezes, increasing fishing pressure and habitat loss and degradation, please limit your kill, don’t kill your limit!

 Tight Lines,